 - Studies-related matters such as Finnish entrance examinations, study counselling, teaching arrangements and practices, and examination practices.

 - Physical environments such as facilities, routes, parking areas, lighting, signposts.

 - Accessibility of communication such as web pages, other written materials and the language used.

-Students who have an impediment or a disability can request special arrangements.
-Special arrangements can pertain to (Finnish) entrance examination and/or to the completion of studies.
-If you already are a student at the University of Eastern Finland and you need special arrangements for your studies, you can request them by filling out the Special Arrangements Request Form.
+Individual study arrangements refer to measures previously known as special arrangements.
+Students who have an impediment or a disability can request individual arrangements.
+Individual arrangements can pertain to (Finnish) entrance examination and/or to the completion of studies.
+If you already are a student at the University of Eastern Finland and you need individual arrangements for your studies, you can request them by filling out the Individual Study Arrangements Form.

-If you need further assistance or advice on how to request special arrangements, please get in touch with the accessibility contact person of your campus or faculty, or with your personal study plan counsellor.
+If you need further assistance or advice on how to request individual study arrangements, please get in touch with the accessibility contact person of your campus or faculty, or with your personal study plan counsellor.

 There is a portable induction loop system for students to borrow at the Joensuu and Kuopio campuses.
 The induction loop system can be borrowed at Oppari’s service desk (located in the campus library in Joensuu and in the Canthia building in Kuopio).
 Furthermore, there is a fixed induction loop system in the larger auditoriums at the Joensuu Campus (for example in auditoriums AU100 and AU206 in the Aurora building).Electric height adjustable desks can be found in the library (two desks, located closest to the staircase) and in Atrium (one desk).